 My first ever celebrity spotting was at this coffee shop.
 My first trip to California was in 2010 when I extended a business trip and stayed with a friend down the road from this Coffee Bean.
 I wandered up after seeing this place on Yelp for cheap coffee and figured I could spend some time relaxing with a view of Sunset Blvd with an iced coffee.

-I walked in, got on line, looked around and made eye contact with someone that scared me.
+I walked in, got in line, looked around, and made eye contact with someone that scared me.
 I got stuck in an awkward staring contest with Michael C Hall aka Dexter.
 My idiot self saw the Dexter character in my head and was shocked to see him just waiting for his coffee.
-Then it got a little more intense when Mr Hall gave me a “wtf are you looking at” type face.
+Then it got a little more intense when Mr. Hall gave me a “wtf are you looking at” type-face.
 I then realized I was just staring at another person like he was a monkey in the zoo.

 This is another good day time hang out spot where you can relax with a good view and great people-watching.
 Lots of celebs live in the area and in the hills behind the coffee shop, so they will stop in there on their way in or out of the hills.
 Hang out here long enough and you’ll definitely see Chris D’Elia.